bettygordon932/notes/README.md

 Also, "Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." - Brian W. Kernighan

 Lastly, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 This highlights the importance of focusing on correctness and good design initially rather than over-engineering or optimizing too early in the development process.

+# 2024-01-30
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, as these should take priority.
+Then, break down each task into smaller, manageable steps, which will make it easier to stay focused.

+Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
+These tools can help organize your thoughts and make your workflow more structured.
+Set reminders and deadlines for each step, so that you stay on track and don't get derailed by other tasks.
+Finally, don’t be afraid to ask for help or collaborate with others.
+Learning from others and working together can lead to better solutions and a more enjoyable work experience.